-Question Response Why is the required monitoring so minimal?
-Why doesn't monitoring include more variables to account for site trends and Monitoring required for the CCAA is intended to verify the presence of monarch habitat on adopted acres.
+Question Response What is the monitoring goal, and how were the effectiveness monitoring variables selected?
+Monitoring required for the CCAA will verify that there are nectar resources and milkweed on adopted acres where conservation measures have been applied.
+The variables used for milkweed and nectar plants were selected based on their relation to the breeding and nectar foraging habitat required by monarchs.
+In developing the CCAA, we focused the selection of monitoring variables on the minimum amount acceptable for habitat verification.
 Monitoring can require extensive time and costs.
 Detailed monitoring requirements would therefore reduce the ability of many Partners to enroll in the Agreement.
-Our goal for required monitoring was to verify the presence of habitat using a protocol that is simple, effective, and consistent with other available protocols evaluating monarch habitat. changes?
+Our goal for required monitoring is to verify the presence of habitat using a protocol that is simple, effective, and consistent with other available protocols evaluating monarch habitat.
 There are many reasons why a Partner may be interested in additional or expanded methods for monitoring, such as long-term evaluation of habitat quality, trends over time, or response to specific management actions.
 The Agreement encourages Partners to undertake supplemental monitoring using any of the established methodologies for doing so, including the Rights-of-Way as Habitat Working Group Pollinator Scorecard, the Monarch Joint Venture's Integrated Monarch Monitoring Program, or other established assessment and monitoring protocols.

-Potential Listing of the Monarch Butterfly in Relation to the Agreement 8.
+8. Potential Listing of the Monarch Butterfly in Relation to the Agreement

 Question Response Why would we assume listing the monarch will change current work practices?
 Monarchs breed on milkweed and require flowering plants for nectar.
 If the species is listed, direct impacts to areas containing milkweed could constitute incidental take under the Endangered Species Act.
 This could pose major limitations on construction and maintenance work.
 Continuing current practices of vegetation management and removal would likely require Section 7 consultation or development of a Section 10 agreement (e.g. Habitat Conservation Plan) in order to comply with the Endangered Species Act.
 Until the Service makes a listing determination, we won't know if or how a potential listing might impact current work practices.
 Regardless of the listing outcome, or any changes that may occur over time, the Agreement gives certainty that work could continue without delays for compliance with the Endangered Species Act, as long as Partners are complying with the Agreement.
 Why must Partners join prior to an effective listing date?
 We recommend anyone considering enrollment in the Agreement consider applying sooner than later.
 The Agreement can only be enrolled into up until the effective listing date for monarchs, should it be determined to warrant listing by USFWS.
 Without another conservation agreement, land managers would be required to adhere to whatever restrictions or avoidance measures are required by a listing decision.

-Interested parties can get "credit" through an alternative conservation agreement such as a Safe Harbor Agreement (SHA) or Habitat Conservation Plan (HCP) after a listing occurs.
+Question Response Interested parties can get authorization through an alternative conservation agreement such as a Safe Harbor Agreement (SHA) or Habitat Conservation Plan (HCP) after a listing occurs.
 However, those agreements are more complex and require added time and data (e.g. demonstrating current habitat availability and estimating impacts to monarchs) to prepare and adopt.
 Comparatively, the CCAA is a more streamlined and less expensive option, with multi-agency support.
 In addition, a SHA or HCP may be less flexible then the Agreement.